Transgender people in ice hockey: USA Hockey

 In January 2019, USA Hockey announced a new set of guidelines on transgender athlete eligibility.
-The policies included notice that many ice hockey programmes weren't limited by gender, such as mixed leagues and children's leagues.
+The policies included notice that many ice hockey programmes were not limited by gender, such as mixed leagues and children's leagues.
 The guidelines for eligibility for trans players in restricted leagues stated that transgender women aged 14 and up must have undergone at least a year of testosterone suppression therapy and that transgender men should not have begun testosterone hormone therapy.
 The policy also explicitly contained guidelines for non-binary players.
 The policy generally received positive feedback from players.

-NWHL
+PHF

-The National Women's Hockey League policy on trans eligibility currently bans players assigned female at birth from playing while undergoing testosterone hormone therapy and specifies that players assigned male at birth must be able to demonstrate that their serum total testosterone level "is within typical limits of women athletes," and that the league may monitor hormone levels via testing.
+The now-defunct Premier Hockey Federation policy on trans eligibility banned players assigned female at birth from playing while undergoing testosterone hormone therapy and specifies that players assigned male at birth must be able to demonstrate that their serum total testosterone level "is within typical limits of women athletes," and that the league may monitor hormone levels via testing.
 The policy was announced in December 2016, the first professional sports league to announce specific guidelines for trans eligibility, and was developed in collaboration with You Can Play and the National Center for Lesbian Rights.